Review | Happy belated: Noseda and the NSO kick off a long-delayed Beethoven cycle with a bang

 But from those weird opening bars, the First fixed itself to history like a hinge between eras, allowing the new century to swing wide open and the gathering breeze of the Romantic era to rush in.
 The German writer Hermann Kretzschmar once declared it “the final symphonic manifestation of classicism.”

-Noseda’s helming of the First on Thursday seemed deeply concerned with capturing the gusto and confidence of the young(ish) Beethoven (he composed this symphony at 29) but also the weight of his inheritance from Haydn and Mozart.
+Gianandrea Noseda’s helming of the First on Thursday seemed deeply concerned with capturing the gusto and confidence of the young(ish) Beethoven (he composed this symphony at 29) but also the weight of his inheritance from Haydn and Mozart.
 (This first symphony even adopts the key — among other likenesses — of Mozart’s last, the “Jupiter” symphony of 1788.)
 And the orchestra itself was precise and hungry-sounding — a deliberateness that struck me anew.

 Noseda maintained cohesion across movements — the scholar Robert Phillip noted that the First is composed “as if one cast is acting out different scenes” — but here and there zoomed in, italicized certain passages, uncovered arresting surprises and minor revelations.
 The whimsy of its kinetic minuet (pivotal not least to the symphony but to the future of third movements at large) carried over into an energetic finale that built from the violins and spread outward like a wildfire.

-George Walker makes an inspired counterpart and counterpoint to Beethoven — especially in the context of their first symphonies.
+Walker makes an inspired counterpart and counterpoint to Beethoven — especially in the context of their first symphonies.
 In a phone call earlier this week, Noseda pointed to the audacity evident in the openings of each of their Firsts — the way they seize attention and announce their confidence without tipping their respective hands.
 Both composers excelled with what Schmidt-Görg identified in Beethoven’s First as “a veiling of tonality.”

 The two-movement “Sinfonia No. 1” opens with a short sharp shock, as though we’ve entered a catastrophe in progress (it was composed in 1984, so that checks out).
 Tension holds this symphony together like a suspension bridge — horns and woodwinds stretching into tense beams that winnow into near silence, strings awakening like dawn behind a cityscape, vertiginous towers of horns toppling over.
 Walker’s early mastery with grand timbral vistas is evident here — an early show of his gathering force — as is the delight he takes in hard contrasts, aggressive chiaroscuro and clangorous intrusions.